Programs Available for Reno Housing Authority Residents

 *There will be NO CATCH PROGRAM during WCSD Spring Break*

-Sky Tavern, Bobo’s Ski & Board, and RHA are continuing a partnership to offer Public Housing and Section 8 residents the opportunity to enjoy the Sierra Nevada mountains during the winter at no cost.
+Sky Tavern, Bobo’s Ski & Board, and RHA are continuing a partnership to offer RHA residents the opportunity to enjoy the Sierra Nevada mountains during the winter at no cost.
 Sky Tavern has openings for children and families who are interested in skiing or snowboarding (ages 4 and older – including adults).
 Bus transportation is available.

 Click here for the flyer with more information.